dennisnyamweya/pizza_website/README.md

 The variety section has a gallery of pizza variety that is available.On hover the names of the pizza types appear to give insight to customers of the pizza world.
 ## Support and contact details
-{If you run into any problem please put it in the issues and can contact me via my email denisnyamweya813@gmail.com.
+If you run into any problem please put it in the issues and can contact me via my email denisnyamweya813@gmail.com.
-Please feel free to contact me.}
+Please feel free to contact me.
 ### License
 *{MIT License